FlorianHeinrichs/banach_space_llr/README.md

 ### Citation

-If you use this code in your own work, please cite the following paper:
+If you use this code in your own work, please cite the following pre-print (or the peer reviewed paper, once available):

--- Citation to be added --
+Heinrichs, F. (2025).
+A Note on Local Linear Regression for Time Series in Banach Spaces. *arXiv preprint arXiv:2503.15039*.

+    @article{heinrichs2025locallinearregression,
+      title={A Note on Local Linear Regression for Time Series in Banach Spaces}, author={Heinrichs, Florian},
+      journal={arXiv preprint arXiv:2503.15039},
+      year={2025}
+    }

 ### License